Return to the Costume List

 You have lots of options if you need to stiffen something or make it stand up.
 For immobile things that don't have to flex (spacesuit wings, belt buckles, etc.) you can insert heavy cardboard.
 (Cardboard will NOT work in applications where fabric must be saturated with glue, then applied over the stiffener; it will get soggy and start to flex.)
 For more flexible pieces, you can use bridal wire, boning, latex foam padding, or a kind of heavy paper called "bridal stiffener" (no one calls it that outside of Iowa - I think it's just heavey interfacing).
 More traditional sewing people use buckram, a stiff cloth used for bookbinding and uncomfortable clothes (which may be just the thing for your space glove cuffs), or interfacing, which looks like sheets of paper.
 My mother, who makes fabric boxes, recommends Peltex or Timtex.
 Hatmakers traditionally use buckram, a seriously stiff fabric, to give hats their shape; you can find at serious fabric store or on-line.
 For a while, people were recommending plastic embroidery screen to stiffen spacesuit wings, but eventually the little squares become visible as the vinyl is pressed against the screen.

 Binding tape can be very handy.
 In addition to binding edges (Janet hats; spacesuit gloves--not recommended as gold binding tape is hideously expensive!), you can use it to make small items such as Magenta dress button loops.
 No hemming; no raw edges to mess with.
-(Thanks to Mina Smith for the hint.)
+(Thanks to Mina Credeur for the hint.)

 Yes, Magentas could try to dye white satin shank buttons...but the satin is synthetic and won't take dye very well.